pradnya2604/TODO-List/README.md

 # TODO-List
-oDo list is a simple web application to save Your daily tasks in order not to miss anything.
+toDo list is a simple web application to save Your daily tasks in order not to miss anything.

-Features
+Features:-
 Add new task
 Mark task as completed / uncompleted
 Delete single task
 Access THE COMPLETED/ COMPLETED/ALL TASKS

-Technologies used:
+Technologies used:-
 HTML
 CSS
 Vanilla JavaScript